Commercial HVAC, Preventive Maintenance Agreements

 1. Don’t neglect maintenance

-As a Facilities Manager, you probably know that HVAC preventative maintenance is something you should schedule a couple of times a year at a minimum.
+Chances are, you know that HVAC preventative maintenance is something you should schedule a couple of times a year at a minimum.
 But when things get busy, it’s easy for that task to fall down on your priority list.

 Yet maintenance is at the top of our air conditioner basics list for a reason!
 Just about ALL of the most common air conditioner problems can be easily prevented when your system is regularly inspected, cleaned and tuned up.

 Learn more: The Ultimate Commercial HVAC Preventative Maintenance Checklist

 Coil cleaning should be part of your preventative maintenance program (twice a year at least), because grime on the coils causes corrosion and makes it harder to remove heat.